Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 • Diplomas / certificates

-Dichiarazione di valore may be required — arrange it in advance, the process is slow
+Dichiarazione di valore may be required — do it in advance, the process is slow

 • Membership in a professional association

-Not listed on the consulate website, but may be requested — especially for libera professione
+Not listed on the consulate site but may be requested — especially for libera professione

 • Portfolio / CV

-GitHub, Behance, a website with case studies — strengthens the case, but cannot be the only proof
+GitHub, Behance, a website with cases — strengthens the case, but cannot be the sole proof

 • Business plan